Avian influenza A(H5N1): For health professionals

 Infection prevention and control of transmission within healthcare settings

-Refer to PHAC's Routine Practices and Additional Precautions for Preventing the Transmission of Infection in Healthcare Settings for recommendations on routine practices to prevent transmission when providing patient care.
+Refer to PHAC's Notice: Interim recommendations for infection prevention and control of avian influenza in healthcare settings for recommendations on routine practices to prevent transmission when providing patient care.
 Recommendations in this guideline should be read in conjunction with relevant provincial, territorial, and local legislation, regulations, and policies.

 Information on biosafety procedures to mitigate the risk associated with handling materials that may contain avian influenza A(H5N1) can be found in the Biosafety advisory: Avian influenza A(H5N1).